courros/hnco/README.md

 function then globally.
 This experiment partly follows the experimental procedure of the COCO framework (see references).

-### Entropy
+### Maximum

-The purpose of this experiment is to study the evolution of the entropy in UMDA and PBIL.
-Any quantity observable through the log function of an algorithm can be considered for this experiment.
+The purpose of this experiment is to study the evolution of the maximum found so far.
 Each algorithm is run only once on each function.
-This experiment shares the script for running simulations with the dynamics experiment.
-However time is expressed in terms of number of iterations instead of number of function evaluations.

 ### Parameter